 Documentation has become the old school business with the entrance of Mobile product management.
 Now, the managers have to prepare the storyboards to facilitate more human-centric design.

 Unlike the desktop management where you just have reordered the pages and design, in mobile product management the manager has to study the relevancy and build things as per the priority and keeping in mind the ease of the flow.
 This proper arrangement further helps in keeping the users engaged with the program.

-At the time of creating a mobile product, screen size plays a vital role.
+At the time you build an app; screen size plays a vital role.
 The design therapy has to be implemented in a way that it fits the design.
 The vitality of this aspect largely defines the usability of the mobile product.

 5. Change in the arena

 When we use the term ‘arena’ here, we indicate the operating systems and the browsers.
 While opting mobile product the manager needs to ensure that the product is viable with different OS-capable versions in which the product is to be delivered.

 For the web sites things simply move but if you have plans (which you need to have) to launch the upgrade, then again you have to go through a process.
 Every OS has its own set of rules and regulations to approve upgrades.